dipeshm01/NederlandseTaal/003-verb.md

 ## :writing_hand: Different verbs

--

-New aws account for developers to be used as a testing playground for the common AWS services..
-Initially, Access will be granted as per use case.. first use case is the CIAM test environment for the multibss project.
-Developers can start thinking of use cases and share with us.

-Ziggo.nl DNS reroute..

-as the project will be introducing bigger responsibility for VFZ, especially Digital, we will plan a session for developers to explain the changes in the traffic reroute from LG to AWS.
-(PO's are already in sync)
-	Bigger responsibility requires more attention and proactiveness.. that's why DevOps are adopting Datadog as Cloud monitoring solution with the help of Basefarm to create integration between AWS, Datadog & Basefarm ticketing system.
-	From DevOps side, we are also aiming to replace the AWS kibana with Datadog.
-	Once there is a good shape, we will be onboarding the digital squads.

-New Jenkins & Sonarcloud
-As per the recent complaints about sonarqube, we are giving more attention this week to finalizing the work for the new jenkins and having Sonarcloud enabled again.
-No commitment on dates yet, but as far as tweaks are done, we will announce it.

 - **aantrekken** - attract/tighten/put on
   > 1. Of de wijze waarop we sexuele partners aantrekken?
   > 2. We moeten alleen de riem wat aantrekken.